Treating Cancer in Children: Managing Hair Loss

 Hair growth after treatment

 Hair often grows back 2 to 3 months after treatment ends.
-But it can take a year to return fully.
+But it can take longer, possibly up to a year to return fully.
 Also, there may be some changes in color or texture of the hair.
-For instance, the hair may grow back curly instead of straight.
+But it is rare that the hair may grow back curly instead of straight.
 If your child receives radiation to the head, the hair may not grow back in some spots.
-Ask your child’s health care provider if he or she expects your child’s hair to grow back normally.
+Ask your child’s healthcare provider if he or she expects your child’s hair to grow back normally.

 To learn more about treatment-related hair loss or wig options, visit these sites: